Learn ›

 Small Dogs (Under 25 lbs) — 300 mg Recommended

-Small dogs need small doses, and the 300 mg bottle (10 mg/mL) allows you to measure those doses precisely.
-For a 15 lb dog on a wellness dose of 1 mg/kg, each dose is roughly 6.8 mg—that’s 0.68 mL, easy to measure on the dropper.
-A single bottle lasts over three weeks at this dose rate.
+Small dogs need small serving sizes, and the 300 mg bottle (10 mg/mL) allows you to measure those amounts precisely.
+For a 15 lb dog at a daily serving of approximately 1 mg per kg body weight, each serving is roughly 6.8 mg—that’s 0.68 mL, easy to measure on the dropper.
+A single bottle lasts over three weeks at this serving rate.

 Medium Dogs (25–50 lbs) — 600 mg Recommended